The Hitchhiker's Guide to the Galaxy (film): Plot

 One Thursday morning, Arthur Dent discovers that his house is to be immediately demolished to make way for a bypass.
 He tries delaying the bulldozers by lying down in front of them; however, Arthur's friend Ford Prefect convinces him to go to the nearby pub.
 While there, Ford explains that he is an alien from the vicinity of Betelgeuse, and a journalist working on the Hitchhiker's Guide to the Galaxy, a universal guide book.
 Ford warns that the Earth is to be demolished later that day by the extraterrestrial Vogons to make way for a hyperspace bypass.

 As the Vogon fleet arrives, Ford rescues Arthur by stowing them aboard one of the alien ships.
 The Earth is then destroyed.
 Arthur and Ford are promptly discovered and tortured with Vogon poetry before being ejected from the vessel and left for dead.
 However, they are picked up by the starship Heart of Gold, aboard which they meet Ford's "semi-cousin" Zaphod Beeblebrox, the newly elected President of the Galaxy.
-He has stolen the ship along with Tricia "Trillian" McMillan, an Earth woman whom Arthur had met previously, and Marvin, a clinically depressed robot.
+He has stolen the ship along with Tricia "Trillian" McMillan, an Earth woman whom Arthur had met previously, and Marvin, a clinically depressed android.

 Zaphod seeks the Ultimate Question of Life, the Universe, and Everything to match the disappointing answer once given by the ancient supercomputer Deep Thought: "42".
 He believes the answer lies on the planet Magrathea, which is only accessible through trial and error using the Heart of Golds improbability drives.

 During one attempt, the ship arrives at Viltvodle VI, where Zaphod's opponent, Humma Kavula, resides.
 Kavula offers the coordinates for Magrathea in exchange for Zaphod recovering the Point-of-View gun, a weapon created by Deep Thought that enables the target to temporarily empathize with the shooter.
 Believing she is responsible for Zaphod's kidnapping, the Vogons abduct Trillian.
 Arthur spearheads a rescue mission with the others, journeying to the Vogon homeworld, Vogsphere.
 Before her rescue, Trillian learns that Zaphod personally signed the order for Earth's destruction, mistakenly assuming he was giving a fan his autograph.